Pietro-PPC/Pietro-PPC/README.md

 ### Hello, I am Pietro!

-I am currently a software developer at ProFUSION.

-Beyond my job, some of my main interests are:
+Some of my interests are:
-- Computer graphics;
+- Data science;
 - Simulations;
 - Competitive programming;
 - Parallel computing with GPUs.
+- Computer graphics;

-The language I most like to use in my personal projects is C++, but I also have projects in C and Python.
+The language I most like to use in my personal projects is C++, but I also have projects in Python and C.